 You might like…

-Intel Alder Lake also has up to 16 cores, eight power cores and eight high-efficiency cores, which should allow for sufficient offload of background tasks.
+Intel Alder Lake also has up to 16 cores, made up of 8 performance cores and 9 high-efficiency cores, which should allow for sufficient offload of background tasks.

 The architecture will also be optimised for use on Windows 11 with Intel having coordinated with Microsoft to bake the new thread management software directly into the operating system.
 Sadly, we don’t know much about how it will run other operating systems, such as Linux.

 Intel will initially launch six processors in the Alder Lake desktop range.
 You can check them out in the table below.

 |Intel Core i9-12900K||16 / 24||5.2 GHz||Intel UHD Graphics 770||125W|

 |Intel Core i7-12700K||12 / 20||5.0 GHz||Intel UHD Graphics 770||125W|

 |Intel Core i5-12600K||10 / 16||4.9 GHz||Intel UHD Graphics 770||125W|